 In terms of the display, the inclusion of ASUS Splendid technology make for excellent visual quality on the 15.6-inch screen, this laptop features four different display modes (normal, eye- care, vivid and manual) so there is definitely an option that would be suitable for you and your own personal requirements on this already extremely versatile gaming laptop.

 The Vivobook comes fully equipped with multiple USB port options so you can be sure connectivity won’t be an issue especially if you are using this device on the move.

 Furthermore, in terms of sound quality, there are both software and audio tuning features included to ensure quality sound performance.
 The professional-grade codec keeps the sound precise by filtering out background noise to make sure the quality is clear and add to the immersion aspect that you will experience when in use.

 Now when it comes down to the performance, this laptop can handle the essential tasks very well, promising a good experience should you use this device for entertainment or work making it a suitable option for many of you.

 In terms of how the ASUS VivoBook can handle games it’s not too different to others on this list, it can handle a lot of modern games and run them on the higher settings, however, when it comes to the more strenuous AAA games this is when the settings would have to be lowered and you would see a difference in the gameplay quality.

-However, this shouldn’t be a surprise after all this is a lower-end laptop.
+As far as the best gaming laptops on our list go, it’s still a pretty solid option.
+However, this shouldn’t be a surprise after all this is a lower-end gaming laptop.
 If you would maybe like to spend a little less on your new gaming laptop, you should read these reviews on the most impressive gaming laptops under $400.

 8. HP ProBook 455R G6